dodid/minitrade/docs/install.md

 ## Try in docker

 It's not recommended to run Minitrade in docker container since it takes more resources and it's harder to manage.
-But if you just want to play with it, you can do:
+But if you just want to play with it, you build an image from [the dockerfile](https://github.com/dodid/minitrade/blob/main/Dockerfile).

-        docker pull dodid/minitrade

 Expose port 8501 to access the web UI.